 I joined Clip a payment start-up focusing on bringing credit card acceptance to the masses in Mexico and the rest of LatAm as the Director of Design.
-I followed the co-founder Vilash Poovala over from VISA and was actually employee #2.
+I followed the co-founder Vilash Poovala over from VISA and was employee #2.
 I was charged with not only the end to end design of their payment application but all design for Clip.

 One of the videos that we produced for VC pitches, trade shows, etc.